alifateh/Zabbix/README.md

 # Zabbix
-Zabbix-Templates -And-EXscripts

-Zabbix Version 3 or higher
+* All Templates are test on Version 3 and Higher
+* All Scripts (External / Alert) are Need Php ver 7.0 or Higher
+* All Scripts Save Logs on DataBase so Need DSN (Data Source Name) & Also User with Garanted Access

-Devices :
+Golden Template for Devices :
-MiMOSA
+MiMOSA Radio
-WIMAX
+WIMAX Samsung
-RACOM
+RACOM Radio